 HomeQuickStart, 5 steps to easily install a machine vision camera and acquire an image

 In this QuickStart we explain in 5 simple steps how to install a machine vision camera from Daheng Imaging.
 This article is based on a setup with a windows pc and a USB3 or GigE Machine Vision Camera.
-For all other operating systems use the the manuals in our download section
+For all other operating systems use the the manuals in our download section.

-.
-You can find the latest version of our windows SDK in our download section.
-When you have downloaded the SDK you can install it.
-Please don't connect the Machine Vision Camera during the installation of the SDK.
+You can find the latest version of our Windows SDK (Windows SDK USB2+USB3+GigE (including Directshow) Galaxy) in our download section.
+After downloading the SDK please install it.

 Step 2: Connect to the Machine Vision Camera

 In case of a GigE camera, please verify that the GigE camera has power and that the LED on the backside of the GigE camera is blinking / on.
 In case of a GigE Camera, first start the GigE IP Configurator to setup the correct IP address: